OWASP/CheatSheetSeries/cheatsheets/Nodejs_security_cheat_sheet.md

 app.use(helmet.hidePoweredBy());
 ```

-Also you can lie about the technologies used with this header.
+Also, you can lie about the technologies used with this header.
 For example, even if your application does not use PHP, you can set X-Powered-By header to seem so.

 ```JavaScript
 app.use(helmet.hidePoweredBy({ setTo: ‘PHP 4.2.0’ }));